-My dad made farm equipment for the sugar beet industry, and did well for a while, but eventually Jimmy Carter’s high interest rates caught up with him and he had to auction off his business.
+My dad made farm equipment for the sugar beet industry, and he did well for a while, but eventually Jimmy Carter’s high interest rates caught up with him and he had to auction off his business.
 That left me needing to work in college to pay tuition, taking on some pretty tough jobs – including one at a slaughterhouse.

-About 35 years ago my sister went to University of Wyoming, and soon after that we all began to move up to Wyoming — including my mother, stepfather, brother, sister, and in-laws.
-We moved to Teton County not as elites to retire, but as a family with no real money, who simply wanted to work hard and enjoy the beauty of this state.
+About thirty-five years ago, as Colorado got crowded, my family began the move to Wyoming.
+Over the years my mother, stepfather, brother, sister, and her in-laws moved to communities around Jackson—not as elites to retire, but as a family with no real money, who simply had a need to work hard and had a love for the outdoors.

 My family loves Wyoming.
-My brother and my sister were each married in Wyoming, and so were Wendy and I. My dog is buried here, and one day I will be too.
+My brother and my sister were each married here, and so were Wendy and I. My dog was buried here, and one day I will be, too.

 I’m telling you this as a candidate for U.S. Senate because growing up in a small ranching and farming community is where I got my values.
 Later I learned some skills, which I’d like to bring to the job as well, but business and economic skills don’t matter if they aren’t governed by good values.